Recharge: LG and Samsung take heart as China flags more open car battery market

 CATL and Warren Buffet-backed BYD together commanded a third of the global market in the year to end-October, up from 18.2 percent in 2015, according to SNE Research.
 LG Chem and Samsung SDI’s combined share has risen less than a percentage point to 9.6 percent.

 Unlike Panasonic, the South Koreans are unable to rely on a captive customer.
-The country’s main automaker, Hyundai Motor Co (005380.KS), has bet more on hydrogen-fuelled cars than battery-powered electric vehicles.
+The country’s main automaker, Hyundai Motor Co (005380.KS), has bet more on hydrogen-fueled cars than battery-powered electric vehicles.

 “The Koreans are sandwiched between Japanese and Chinese rivals.
 The Koreans are in an obscure position,” said Park Chul Wan, a professor at Seojeong University.